Everything About Autoclaves

 What is an autoclave?

-An autoclave is a machine that uses steam under pressure to kill harmful bacteria and spores on items that are placed inside a pressure vessel.
-Autoclaves are also known as steam sterilizers.
-An autoclave can be used for healthcare or industrial applications.
-Three factors are critical in ensuring successful steam sterilization.
-They are time, temperature and moisture.
-The items are heated by the steam to an appropriate sterilization temperature for a given amount of time.
+Autoclaves are also known as steam sterilizers, and are typically used for healthcare or industrial applications.
+An autoclave is a machine that uses steam under pressure to kill harmful bacteria, viruses, fungi, and spores on items that are placed inside a pressure vessel.
+The items are heated to an appropriate sterilization temperature for a given amount of time.
 The moisture in the steam efficiently transfers heat to the items to destroy the protein structure of the bacteria and spores.

 Who invented the autoclave machine?

-The steam digester, a prototype of the autoclave that is better known now as a pressure cooker, was invented by French-born physicist Denis Papin in 1679.1 In 1879, French microbiologist Charles Chamberland created a new version called the autoclave to be used in medical applications.
+The steam digester, a prototype of the autoclave that is better known now as a pressure cooker, was invented by French-born physicist Denis Papin in 1679.1 It wasn't until 1879 that the French microbiologist Charles Chamberland created a new version called the autoclave to be used in medical applications.

 How does an autoclave work?